Commonly asked questions:

-What is a Brain Tumor
+What is a brain tumor?

-Primary brain tumors originate in the brain and are classified based on the type of cells that form the tumor.
+Primary tumors originate in the brain and are classified based on the type of cells that form the tumor.
 These include gliomas, meningiomas, acoustic neuromas, pituitary tumors, and other types.

-Symptoms of brain tumors depend on the size, location, and type of the tumor.
+The symptoms depend on the size, location, and type of the tumor.
 Some common symptoms include headaches, seizures, changes in vision, speech difficulties, balance and coordination issues, cognitive problems, and personality or behavioral changes.
 In some cases, nausea, vomiting, and other symptoms may also occur.

 In conclusion, brain tumors are abnormal growths of cells in the brain that can affect brain function and overall health.
 Early diagnosis and treatment can improve the chances of a successful outcome, so it is important to be aware of the symptoms and seek medical attention if necessary.